 What happens when a vehicle is in limp mode?

-- After a long drive, the temperature continues reading cold or extremely high.
+- Inaccurate temp reading – After a long drive, the temperature continues reading cold or extremely high.

-- Vehicles with combustion engines start emitting darker or more whitish or bluish smoke.
+- Unusual emission – Vehicles with combustion engines start emitting darker or more whitish or bluish smoke.

-- Turbo produces odd sounds, perhaps due to its limitation.
+- Odd sounds – Turbo produces odd sounds, perhaps due to its limitation.

-Solutions to the Limp Mode Issue
+How to Bypass Limp Mode

 Some vehicles may require you to disconnect the power source temporarily and let the engine completely cool down before restarting.
 On switching the engine back on, the car should start in its normal mode, but if it doesn’t, you should consult a technician.

 It can be a transmission, engine, braking, or wiring problem.
 It can also stem from the sensor or the computer itself.
-Engaging a technician to identify and repair the problem is more advisable.
+Engaging a technician to identify and repair the problem is recommended.